xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

   useless.
 KISS will support all  the  usual  simple  types, including arrays and even floating point.

-- TINY will only have two control constructs, the  IF  and the WHILE.
-KISS will  support  a  very  rich set of constructs, including one we haven't discussed here before ... the CASE.
+- TINY will only have two control constructs, the  `IF`  and the `WHILE`.
+KISS will  support  a  very  rich set of constructs, including one we haven't discussed here before ... the `CASE`.

 - KISS will support separately compilable modules.